ysmohan/resbook-MATLABchapter/README.md

 # Introduction

-Matlab is a fourth generation programming language used for data analysis, modeling, algorithm development, testing and application design.
+Matlab is a programming language used for data analysis, modeling, algorithm development, testing and application design.
 Matlab is used extensively for data analysis by engineers, scientists, researchers and statisticians.

 ## Learning Objectives: